PLEBNET-PLAYGROUND/plebnet-playground-docker/README.md

 ## How to setup hourly-lightning

 Hourly is a git-based time-tracking tool for freelancers with instant invoicing over lightning.
-To run the lightning dashboard, create a `.env` file in the base of the plebnet-playground repo:
+You can install just the hourly service like so:

 ```sh
 TRIPLET=x86_64-linux-gnu services=hourly ./install.sh
 ```
-!!! note

 For developers, set the environment variable `HOURLY_PATH=/path/to/hourly/repo` prior to running the above command.

-For all other users, set place the following environment variables in a `.env` at the base of the plebnet-playground repo:
+For all other users, set the following environment variables (or put them in a `.env` at the base of the plebnet-playground repo):

 ```sh
 # HOURLY_PATH=/path/to/hourly/repo # uncomment for dev only